Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 I have found through my working with people over the years, that anytime people hear criticism or demands, makes it very difficult for people to enjoy contributing to one another's well being.

 [39:38]
-**nonviolent communication suggests that we avoid at all times the following strategies for trying to influence people to do what we are requesting.** We want people to know that we never want anything done that we request out of guilt or shame created by criticism they hear coming from us.
+**Nonviolent Communication suggests that we avoid at all times the following strategies for trying to influence people to do what we are requesting.** We want people to know that we never want anything done that we request out of guilt or shame created by criticism they hear coming from us.

 I believe that anytime we influence people, like criticism, blame insults, even if they do what we request, it will be very costly to us.
 Because then they're not giving compassionately from the heart.
 They're giving to avoid shame or guilt.
 Giving done out of that energy, I believe is costly to both parties in any relationship.